jp-rad/odoo-json-rpc-vba/README.md

 ./create_tutorial_workbook.vbs
 ```

-Then open `JSON-RPC Tutorial.xlsm` and call `doAll` in the Excel VBA imidiate window.
+Then open `JSON-RPC Tutorial.xlsm` and call `doExternalApiTutorial` in the Excel VBA imidiate window.

 Press `F5` key to step next.